tkeskita/smoothMesh/algorithm_description.md

 This constraint focuses only on **the minimum and maximum angle between _cell faces_, which are connected to the all of the edges, which surround a single mesh point**.
-For all mesh points (not just internal points!), each point is processed as follows, please refer to the example figure below:
+The mesh edge-edge angles for mesh points are not considered at all in this approach.
+For all mesh points (not just internal points!), each point *p0* is processed as follows (please view the example figure below):

 - *Minimum and maximum face angles* are calculated for the point *p0* edges using the current mesh point locations in the